 The Works Section is the primary implementation arm of the Assets and Operations Directorate.
-It is responsible for carrying out the physical functions such as: cleaning; repairing; constructing; maintaining and rehabilitating transport infrastructure; urban streetscapes; and recreation assets.
-This includes: the operation of four depots to supply stores and equipment; managing and maintaining Council's vehicles and plant equipment; operation of workshop facilities; and, managing quarry operations.
+It is responsible for carrying out the physical functions No. vehicles and glant items 363 such as cleaning; repairing; constructing; maintaining and rehabilitating transport infrastructure; urban streetscapes; and recreation assets.
+This includes the operation of four depots to supply stores and equipment, managing and maintaining Council's vehicles and plant equipment, operation of workshop facilities, and managing quarry operations.